nebverse/Labyrinth_S24/README.md

 ### 1. Install Raspberry Pi OS

 1. Download and install the Raspberry Pi Imager from [Raspberry Pi Software](https://www.raspberrypi.com/software/).
-2. Use the Raspberry Pi Imager to install Raspberry Pi OS on the SD card (32 GB recommended).
+2. Use the Raspberry Pi Imger to install Raspberry Pi OS on the SD card (32 GB recommended).
 3. Follow the steps mentioned in the Raspberry Pi Imager.

 ### 2. Initial Setup